jessicaliuCW/js-coding-standard/README.md

 # JavaScript Style Guide and Coding Conventions
 ### JavaScript Coding Conventions

-Coding conventions are style guidelines for programming.
-They typically cover:

-* Naming and declaration rules for variables and functions.
-* Rules for the use of white space, indentation, and comments.
-* Programming practices and principles

-Coding conventions secure quality:

-* Improves code readability
-* Make code maintenance easier

-Coding conventions can be documented rules for teams to follow, or just be your individual coding practice.

 ## Variable Names
 At W3schools we use camelCase for identifier names (variables and functions).